Volneirj/adventurers-guild/README.md

 ## Accessibility

-- Using the lighthouse Developer Tool from google Chrome, the performance, accessibility has been enchanced, improving the images sizes to get a good performance above 90 points.
+- Using the lighthouse Developer Tool from google Chrome, the performance, accessibility has been enhanced, improving the images sizes to get a good performance above 90 points.

 ![Lighthouse Performance](docs/readme_images/lighthouse.jpg)